Search the Community

 Showing results for tags 'postal'.

-THE "RULES" AS THEY STAND (as of page 50): The postal races were started in order to give us something fun to do while the Coronapocalypse keeps us from our usual RC activities, and as such has very few rules as we want it to be as inclusive as possible.
+THE "RULES" AS THEY STAND AT PRESENT: The postal races were started in order to give us something fun to do while the Coronapocalypse keeps us from our usual RC activities, and as such has very few rules as we want it to be as inclusive as possible.
 However since there have been a few procedural modifications, revisions and clarifications since this all started, and we have welcomed several new entrants since Round 1, I thought it might be helpful to summarise how it all works at present, in order to avoid the need to trawl through the following pages to figure it all out.
-So, at the suggestion of @El Gecko, I have edited the first post to show how things have developed over the last 8 rounds.
+So, at the suggestion of @El Gecko, I have edited the first post to show how things have developed over the last few rounds.
 Here goes: 1.
 Each round starts with a fresh track layout.
 Check this thread to see the layout for the current round.
 (You may need to go back a couple of pages to see it.)
 2. Measure and mark out the track layout on the surface of your choice, using the markers of your choice.
 You can set up the track anywhere you like, as long as it is safe and legal of course.
 3. Choose the car(s) that you are going to run.
 You can enter as many different cars as you wish.
 You can run any combination of chassis, motor and battery you like, as well as any body style, but please run with a body of some description rather than a naked chassis.
 This is a family-friendly forum after all!
 4. Run your car(s) around the track for 5 minutes while counting your laps, and when the 5 minutes have elapsed, finish the lap you are on and count that too.
 Optionally, you can also measure and submit your fastest lap time.
 Keep these to yourself - don''t share them on the forum while the round is in progress.
 At the end of the round, the results will be collated and posted in this thread.
 5. Once you have recorded your best lap total for each car that you want to enter for the current round, submit your results by means of the Google Form found at https://forms.gle/1xzhEZAPsWDeez6D8, including the following details for each entry: lap count forum username chassis (and shell if you wish) motor battery track surface running weight (optional) fastest lap (optional) 6.
 The person with the highest lap count wins the honour of choosing the next round's track layout.
 This can be one of their own design, or one suggested by another entrant.
 (Everyone is encouraged to suggest a track layout if they wish, and the winner does not have to design a layout if they don't want to.)
 When the track layout has been decided, the next round begins and we do it all over again!
 During the round, you are encouraged to share experiences, advice, photos, etc, but please remember not to give away your lap counts or times before the Grand Reveal at the end of each round.
 Also, feel free to invite and/or challenge others to join in the fun.
 The more the merrier!